 Q: Can I use both endpoints simultaneously?

-A: Yes!
+A: Yes.
 Standard API for production integrations (strict IP), wildcard API for development (flexible IP).

-A: Yes!
-The plugin is tested with PHP 7.4, 8.0, 8.1, 8.2, and 8.3.
+A: PHP 7.4, 8.0, 8.1, 8.2, and 8.3 (tested in CI).

 Q: Does this work with NGINX?